Klaus Mann: Mephisto

-In November 1934 Klaus was stripped of German citizenship by the Nazi regime.
-He became a Czechoslovak citizen.
+Move to the U.S.

 In 1936, he moved to the United States, living in Princeton, New Jersey, and New York.
-In the summer of 1937, he met his partner for the rest of the year Thomas Quinn Curtiss, who was later a longtime film and theater reviewer for Variety and the International Herald Tribune.
-In 1940 Klaus Mann founded another literary magazine for German writers living in exile in the United States, Decision.
+In the summer of 1937, he met his partner for the rest of the year, Thomas Quinn Curtiss, who was later a longtime film and theater reviewer for Variety and the International Herald Tribune.
+Mann's novel Der Vulkan was published in 1939 at the onset of World War II, and was another attempt by him to portray not only Germans but other European exiles during that time.
+Despite considered one of his better novels, it never generated any significant sales and only was translated into French.

+In 1940, Klaus Mann founded another literary magazine for German writers living in exile in the United States, Decision.
 It lasted for only a year, but consolidated American intellectual opposition to the war with Sherwood Anderson, W. Somerset Maugham, Vincent Sheean and Robert E. Sherwood onto its board of directors.
 At the time, he was living in February House, and his housemates W. H. Auden and Carson McCullers provided editorial and layout assistance.
 He eventually moved to his father's house in Pacific Palisades when he was unable to support himself financially.